whs-piwars/whs-piwars.github.io/_posts/2016-10-08-blog-created.md

 tags: []
 ---

 One of our goals is to keep costs down, and build a robot that's affordable for everyone.
-Afterall, shouldn't it be possible to build a robot just by saving your pocket money for a while?
+After all, shouldn't it be possible to build a robot just by saving your pocket money for a while?

 To meet that goal, we're hoping to use a [Raspberry Pi Zero](https://www.raspberrypi.org/products/pi-zero/)